Did you know that you can instantly increase your deadlift by wearing the right shoes?

-The Matflex shoes are made for wrestling, but they’re a favorite among many seriously strong deadlifters.
+The Matflex shoes are made for wrestling, but many seriously strong lifters consider them to be some of the best deadlift shoes you can.
 They’ve got some very impressive features for deadlifting.
 However, if you’re committed to straps, you may want to skip this one.

 You may have noticed that these are very similar to the SABO Deadlift shoes in terms of the upper’s shape as well as the sole’s shape and traction patterns.
 Of course, there are some big differences.
 Namely, the Matflex shoes don’t have any straps.
 But they’re also about $40 cheaper, so there’s a trade-off…

-…They’re not the best, but definitely worth considering.
+…They’re not the best, but are worth considering.
 Now, take a closer look:

-- Minimal sole thickness of approximately 5mm (this is estimated based on comparisons to the SABO shoes, which have a very similar sole – I have reached out to ASICS support to confirm this, but haven’t received an answer).
-Whatever the precise measurement is, you’ll definitely be very low to the floor.
+- Minimal sole thickness of approximately 5mm.
+Note: This measurement is estimated based on comparisons to the SABO shoes, which have a very similar sole.
+I have reached out to ASICS support to confirm this, but haven’t received an answer.
+Whatever the precise measurement is, you’ll be very low to the floor.

 - Heel-to-toe drop of 0mm or at least very close to it (I messaged their support but haven’t gotten confirmation).
 However, just looking at the shoe you can tell it’s very flat.

 - Lightweight feel plus breathable upper makes for a very comfortable training experience

-- Rubber sole is durable and still allows for great foot flexibility
+- The rubber sole is durable and still allows for great foot flexibility

 - The circular traction pads and textural groove pattern pressed into the rubber sole provides great grip against the floor.

 - Fully laced up past the ankle, providing you with serious support

-- No straps may be a deal breaker – Laces provide support but you don’t have the ability to tighten the shoes as much in the midfoot region as you could with a metatarsal strap
+- No straps may be a deal breaker – Laces provide support but you can’t tighten the shoes as much in the midfoot region as you could with a metatarsal strap

 - Appropriate size selection has been an issue for users

 The ASICS JB Elite shoes are an upgrade in overall quality, long-term durability and (in my opinion) style options.

 However, they’re a bit more expensive and still don’t have any straps.

 Hosting a famously tall high-top collar for superior ankle support, the Reebok Boxing Boots may be the unique footwear alternative for your deadlifting needs.